 The Institute will waive application fees and expedite the application process for veterans.

 The Division of Enrollment will permit unofficial documents to be used to begin the admissions process.
 These can include transcripts, test scores, and government documentsofficial documents must be sent to Rensselaer prior to a veteran’s enrollment as a student.

 All application materials should be sent to:

 3. Apply for VA Educational Benefits.

-Once you have applied for your benefits, you will receive a Certificate of Eligibility which you will need to submit to Mike Bayer, the School Certifying Official, at firstname.lastname@example.org or (518) 276-6996.
+Once you have applied for your benefits, you will receive a Certificate of Eligibility which you will need to submit to Judith Schmidt, the School Certifying Official, who can be contacted at firstname.lastname@example.org or (518) 276-2777.

-For more information on the Post 9/11 GI Bill and Yellow Ribbon program, visit http://www.gibill.va.gov/
+For more information on the Post 9/11 GI Bill® and Yellow Ribbon program, visit http://www.benefits.va.gov/gibill/

 In addition to participating in the Post-9/11 GI Bill, Rensselaer students have received various VA benefits available to them, including the Montgomery GI Bill, the Survivors and Dependents Educational Assistance Program, the Reserve Educational Assistance Program (REAP), and the Vocational Rehabilitation Program.

 Rensselaer is committed to providing outstanding educational resources and opportunities for U.S. veterans.